Students are welcome at Sanshin!

 Rather than simply doing a broad general overview of Zen practice, consider intersecting it with another area to see what interesting things come from that connection.
 Think about a topic related to your major, a hobby or a personal experience and find out what Zen might have to say about it.
 Have a look at the Sanshin People Who Can Help section of this page and connect with someone who shares your interest.

 Don't rely entirely on the internet to learn about Buddhism.
-There'a lot of misinformation out there, so make sure your sources are reliable.
-Those "Buddha" quotes on pretty scenic backgrounds that get shared around on social media are frequently incorrectly attributed to him and may even be the opposite of what he actually taught.
+There's a lot of misinformation out there, so make sure your sources are reliable.
+Those "Buddha" quotes on scenic backgrounds that get shared around on social media are frequently incorrectly attributed to him and may even be the opposite of what he actually taught.
 Just because a blog or website is large or has an attractive design, don't assume that the content is accurate without investigating the credentials of the author.
 Beware of information on Zen teachings or practices taken out of context for purposes like increased productivity, decluttering the home or stress reduction.
 Those who write about such things are frequently not well versed in actual Buddhist traditions.

 Narrow your focus to a manageable scope.
 Just as there is no one Christianity, there is no one Buddhism.
 There isn't even one Zen.
 You can't cover all of Buddhism or "what Buddhists believe about [subject]" unless you're writing a book (and probably not even then).
 As you do preparatory reading, make sure you know in what Buddhist tradition the author practices and from what point of view he or she is writing.
 While there are central teachings common to most practitioners, like the Four Noble Truths and the Eightfold Path, specific practices, texts, guidelines and emphases vary widely from sect to sect.
 Since you'll be visiting Sanshin, read up a bit on Soto Zen in particular and perhaps Mahayana more generally so that you'll know what to expect.
-For instance, Theravadan monks are celibate, eat two meals a day and don't handle money.
+For instance, Theravadin monks are celibate, eat two meals a day and don't handle money.
 Clergy in the Soto Zen tradition don't follow these guidelines and we can't tell you about them.

 Ask us questions that get you what you need.
 If you've prepared well, you'll know what you need to see, do, record and ask while you're here and you'll be able to make best use of your (and our) time.
 If you've read something that wasn't clear to you, if you wonder how modern Westerners are working with particular teachings, if you'd like a closer look at something we use or do, please ask.
 This is your time to gather the recordings and answers you need from actual living practitioners to make sure your project is compelling and meaningful.
 Again, specific questions will get you better information than vague inquiries.
 Rather than asking "What do Buddhists think about reincarnation?" you might ask "What role if any does rebirth play in your own practice of Soto Zen?"